cea-hpc/modules/doc/source/modulefile.rst

  availability listing yet keeping the ability to select such module for load with the regular resolution mechanism (i.e., no need to use module exact name to select it)

+ When ``--hard`` option is set, *modulefile* is also set hidden and stays hidden even if search or selection query refers to *modulefile* by its exact name.

  If ``--after`` option is set, hiding is only effective after specified date time.
 Following the same principle, if ``--before`` option is set, hiding is